chevron icon chevron icon

 Writing a piece of composition essay is easy.

-To stand out, you need to make your writing sing by sprinkling in some figures of speech.
+So, if you wish to stand out and make your writing sing, you need to sprinkle in some figures of speech.

-To help you get started, here are 5 types of figures of speech you can easily weave into your essay that’ll let you bag an easy A.
+For starters, here are 5 types of figures of speech you can easily weave into your essay to bag an easy A.

 • Idiom